Learn More About Coding Classes in Phoenix

 What Will I Learn in a Coding Class?

 What you learn in a coding class depends on your career goals.
 You can opt to enroll in a web development class that will teach you the essentials of web development.
-These classes then split into front-end, back-end, or full-stack.
+These classes are split into front-end, back-end, or full-stack.
 Or, if you want to pursue software engineering, some classes specialize in the foundations of software development and engineering.

 Client-Side Languages